-Whether creative art is for you is a totally subjective matter.
-But engaging in a creative art may be for you.
+Whether creative art will help you age well is a totally subjective matter.
+But for all these people engaging in a creative art may a route to well-being in old age.

-- if you are a person who was (or is) accomplished at one art or another or - if you are or were a hobbyist who would like to do more and/or get better at it or - if you sadly left an art form behind long ago and would like to get back to it or - if you think it might be fun-
+- for a person who was (or is) accomplished at one art or another or - for a person who is or was a hobbyist who would like to do it more or better - for a person who left an art form behind long ago and would like to get back to it - for a person who just thinks it might be fun

-It is important to add that creative art may also be for you if you are struggling with mental illness or even dementia, though that is a topic for another time.
+It is important to add that creative art may also be helpful if you are struggling with mental illness or even dementia, though that is a topic for another time.

-What can creative art do for you?
+What can creative art do to promote well-being in old age?

-There's plenty of scientific evidence that creative art can help people to get the most out of old age.
-There's even evidence that for many people creative capacities increase in old age, particularly for people who are experiencing a decline in cognitive capacities.
+There is scientific evidence that creative art can help people to get the most out of old age.
+There's even evidence that for some people creative capacities increase in old age, particularly for people who are experiencing a decline in cognitive capacities.
 Why?
 Because the cognitive capacities to be realistic and to suppress emotions, which are very important when we are adults, can block creativity.

 But I don't intend to talk scientifically today.
 It's really not terribly complicated.
 At the simplest level, art can give you something enjoyable to do.
-If you want, art can also give you something to work at.
+If you want, art can also give you something to work at, a skill to cultivate.
 It can be engrossing and challenging.
 It can also provide connections with people who share your interests and with whom you may enjoy spending time.

-But there's more.
-Beyond those basic sources of satisfaction, art can help you discover and manage powerful emotions.
+And, beyond those basic sources of satisfaction, art can help you discover and manage powerful emotions.
 It can connect you with a cultural community both in the present and in the flow of time.
 It can lead to an experience of beauty and transcendence.
 And it can help you form a new identity in old age.